veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### EyEem's Cart & Checkout Flow

 In 2022, EyeEm re-vamped the Cart and Checkout Process project with the scope of increasing the revenue and offering the users a refreshed purchase experience.
-We started making a descriptive analysis of the current flow, first documenting the data about the abandonment rate along the flow and then by identifiying the UI pain points in Figma.
+We started making a descriptive analysis of the current flow, first reviewing the data about the abandonment rate and mapping it along the UI pain points in the flow in Figma.

+We realised that loggout users were struggling the most dduring the flow, reflecting a ~15% of a drop on the authentication phase.

 ![EyeEm Cart](images/cart-phase.png)